 Arne was a student of Agen Beijer’s at what was then called Stockholms Högskola (later Stockholm University) and the two theater men became great friends.
 Arne became his assistant and he was very involved in the restoration of the theater museum and had ideas for how to make money to keep the work going when money was short.
 Because of the harsh times during World War II and the foreign audience drying up, Arne suggested that they open up the theater for associations and various educational groups.
 It worked and the theater’s finances were saved.

-Ane spent a huge amount of work to produce this enormously well written and well documented booklet.
-He gave it the great attention that it definitely deserved.
-Once in the early 80s when he was still well enough to travel to Paris to see us, me and John, he said “I have now proofread Agne’s book a third (or maybe fourth) time.
+Ane spent a great amount of work to produce this enormously well written and well documented booklet.
+He gave Agne Beijer the great attention that he definitely deserved.
+Once in the early 80s when Arne was still well enough to travel to Paris to see us, John and me, he said “I have now proofread Agne’s book a third (or maybe fourth) time.
 Now I can die.”
-(He had very nearly died a year earlier in Helsinki.)
+(He had very nearly died a year earlier in Helsinki from a serious heart attack.)
 He lived quite a few more years after saying those words, but in 1986 he became seriously ill.
 His heart was giving up.
 I went to Sweden, Landskrone, which city Arne had moved to for company, something that was essential to Arne.
 I hugged him and he could barely form the words “Du är snäll du.”
 (You are a good person.)
 I will always remember those words.
 He died a few days after that.
-He had said that he wanted his funeral to be a a happy event.
-Which it was.

 Arne showed us the movable rough-sea-water back-stage machine, the wind machine that Queen Elizabeth of England was shown a few years later on her visit with Prince Phillip, and generally what there was to be seen in this historic theater.
 Our king, Gustaf VI Adolf, was there of course, and there is a photo of the three in Arne’s extraordinary little booklet.